iamrohitgund/iamrohitgundWebsite/_posts/2020-04-05-are-apple-services-like-apple-music-worth-it.md

 canonical_url: ''

 ---
-No need to explain my apple love as from the past six years, I am using the Apple ecosystem for my daily tasks.
+No need to explain my apple love as for the past six years, I am using the Apple ecosystem for my daily tasks.
 Apple turned to service bases company as well.

 Now here in the USA, they offer